joshgreenwell/zoid-lesson/src/tutorial4/README.md

 of zoid, we will put your skills to the test in creating an end<br/>
 to end demo of how you could use zoid in a production codebase.

-When you look at something like PayPal Checkout, you may notice two things.
-One, the button is never affected by css from the parent website.
+When you look at something like PayPal Checkout, you may notice two<br/>
+things.
+One, the button is never affected by css from the parent website.<br/>
 Two, There is a popup that has the checkout experience.
-This is done by using double layered zoid components.
-Let's create a version of this for login.
+This is done by<br/>
+using double layered zoid components.
+Let's create a version of this<br/>
+for login.

 ### Step 1:

-Create a simple button component using what we learned in turotials one through three.
+Create a simple button component using what we learned in turotials<br/>
+one through three.

 *Example Coming Soon...*